slaninas/tostr/README.md

 ## How to run
 ```
 git clone https://github.com/slaninas/tostr/ && cd tostr
-# Add secret to config file, choose relays and add accounts to follow
+# Add secret to config file, choose refresh interval, relay and set limit for number of accounts
 sudo docker build -t tostr . && sudo docker run --rm -ti -name=tostr -v $PWD/data/:/app/data:rw tostr
 ```
-Now the bot should be running.
+Now the bot should be running and waiting for mentions.
+You can reply to its message with 'add twitter_username' to add new account or with 'random' to get a random user.
 It relays only new tweets that were posted after you launched it.
-It waits for `refresh_interval_secs` seconds between the checks.

 ## Known limitations/issues